Sports Massage

 Sports massage is a context-driven treatment approach used to support training, recovery, and physical workload.

-It is shaped by when the session sits in your week or training cycle, not by how deep or intense it feels.
+Sports massage is shaped by where you are in your week or training cycle, not by how deep or intense it feels.

 Unlike relaxation massage, sports massage is planned around movement demands.